Asafa Powell: 2012 London Olympics

-2013-14 Suspension & Appeal
+2013–2014 suspension and appeal

-On 14 July 2013 Powell announced he had had tested positive for the banned drug oxilofrine in 2013 and withdrew from the 2013 World Athletics Championships as a result, but maintained that he did not take any banned supplements knowingly or willfully.
-Powell and fellow Jamaican sprinter, Sherone Simpson had taken the supplement Ephiphany D1 as part of their training regimen, not knowing it contained oxilofrine.
+On 14 July 2013 Powell announced he had tested positive for the banned drug oxilofrine in 2013 and withdrew from the 2013 World Athletics Championships as a result, but maintained that he did not take any banned supplements knowingly or willfully.
+Powell and fellow Jamaican sprinter, Sherone Simpson had taken the supplement Epiphany D1 as part of their training regimen, not knowing it contained oxilofrine.
 It was later revealed that Acacia was substituted with oxilofrine, and not revealed by the manufacturer.
 The duo sued the company that sold the supplement, Dynamic Life Nutrition (DLN), in order to clear their names.
 Both Powell and Simpson reached an out of court settlement for an undisclosed amount in September 2015.
 After the settlement, Simpson released a statement stating: "Both Asafa and I are happy that we were able to settle this out of court."
 In April 2014, the Jamaica Anti-Doping Commission suspended him for 18 months over doping charges, expiring in December that year.
 However, after he and Simpson appealed to the Court of Arbitration for Sport (CAS), the suspensions were reduced to the 6 months already served as CAS accepted the explanation that the offense was minor and due to contamination of the Epiphany D1 supplement.